 - For Integrative Medicine, located on the first floor of Smilow Cancer Hospital, call (203) 200-6120.
 Many of the services can be provided on your floor or in your room while you are in the hospital, and are offered free of charge if you are undergoing cancer treatment at Smilow.

-- For help with skin, hair, and nail-related issues, such as blisters, rashes, dermatitis, burns, and fingernail infections that can be severe enough to interrupt treatment, contact Yale Cancer Center’s Onco-Dermatology Program at Smilow.
+- For help with skin, hair, and nail-related issues that can be severe enough to interrupt treatment, contact Yale Cancer Center’s Onco-Dermatology Program at Smilow.

 - For sexual intimacy issues, visit Smilow’s Sexuality & Intimacy Program.